TANYA PLIBERSEK MP

 SHADOW MINISTER FOR INDUSTRIAL RELATIONS

 MEMBER FOR ISAACS

-An Albanese Labor Government will fully implement all 55 recommendations of the Sex Discrimination Commissioner’s groundbreaking [email protected] Report to help keep Australians safe from sexual harassment at work.
+The announcements Labor is making today are part of our commitment to fully implement all 55 recommendations of the Sex Discrimination Commissioner’s [email protected] Report, to help keep Australians safe from sexual harassment at work.

 Back in April, Scott Morrison promised he would adopt every recommendation in the [email protected] Report.
 Sadly, he’s not.

 After commissioning the work in 2018, the Morrison Government ignored the final [email protected] for over a year, leaving it to gather dust on the desk of former Attorney General, Christian Porter.
 It should not have taken this long.

 The Sex Discrimination Commissioner herself has described the Federal Government’s weak response to her Report as a “missed opportunity.”

 In the past five years, one in three people experienced sexual harassment at work, including two in five women.
 This widespread workplace harassment costs the Australian economy $3.5 billion a year.
 It must stop.

 TUESDAY, 31 AUGUST 2021